Skip to main content

 Technology Enterprise-grade billing technology and analytics included in the fee Practice bears all software licensing and upgrade costs Technology included but may be less advanced or customizable

-Scalability Seamlessly scales with practice growth without additional client investment Requires hiring, training, and infrastructure investment for each growth phase Scales but may require contract renegotiation or additional fees
+Scalability scales with practice growth without additional client investment Requires hiring, training, and infrastructure investment for each growth phase Scales but may require contract renegotiation or additional fees

 Transition Support Structured parallel billing transition with zero revenue disruption guarantee Not applicable Standard transition without parallel billing or revenue protection guarantees